moneroexamples/tutanota-compile-ubuntu/README.md

 you can host the client yourself, on your localhost for example.
 This has many benefits.
 First, the client loads faster as it only fetches files from your localhost.
 Second, its safer.
 You host it yourself, so there is no reason to worry that suddenly the client code suddenly changes and adds some back-doors or something.
 Third, you can modify it to your liking.

-The following instructions are based on those avaliable at [tutao/tutanota](https://github.com/tutao/tutanota/#building-and-running-your-own-tutanota-web-client).
+The following instructions are based on those available at [tutao/tutanota](https://github.com/tutao/tutanota/#building-and-running-your-own-tutanota-web-client).

 ```bash
 # first we need to install package manager for nodejs called nmp